algrshn/traffic-signs/README.md

 11. Stop Ahead
 12. Yield

-Any traffic sign which does not fall in one of the above categories (or even if it does, but not a US sign) will not be recognized by our neural net.
+Any traffic sign which does not fall in one of the above categories (or even if it does, but not a US sign) will not be recognized by the neural net.

-As some of the images were in grayscale, we had to convert everything to grayscale.
-Next we threw away images which were too small (some signs were as small as 6x6 pixels), and we also purged very low quality images.
-At the end of this stage we were left with around 5,000 images.
+As some of the images were in grayscale, I had to convert everything to grayscale.
+Next I threw away images which were too small (some signs were as small as 6x6 pixels), and I also purged very low quality images (yes, I had to actually look at all of them).
+At the end of this stage I was left with around 5,000 images.

 #### Dataset augmentation

-After we formed the basis of the dataset as described above, the images were not even nearly uniformly distributed between the selected 12 categories.
+After I formed the basis of the dataset as described above, the images were not even nearly uniformly distributed between the selected 12 categories.
 Some categories had noticeably smaller number of images than the other.
 Initial training confirmed that the dataset will benefit from augmentation, with focus of this augmentation on the under-represented categories.
-We augmented the dataset in three different ways:
+I augmented the dataset in three different ways:

 ##### 1) Youtube